Science

 Dotinurad has the potential to be an effective solution as a second-line therapy to reduce gout flare and tophi, targeting patients who have failed to respond to first-line therapies such as allopurinol.

-Dotinurad is not approved for any indications in North America and Europe, where it is still considered an investigational product.
+Dotinurad is not approved for any indication in North America or Europe and remains an investigational product in those regions.

 clinical studies in progress

-Crystalys is currently conducting two Phase 3 clinical trials in the U.S. and E.U. to evaluate dotinurad’s safety & efficacy in comparison to the standard of care allopurinol.
-The Phase 3 trials and the extensive safety and efficacy experience from Asia will form the basis of our NDA and MAA regulatory submissions for the approval to treat hyperuricemia associated with gout.
+Crystalys is currently conducting multiple Phase 2 and 3 clinical trials in the U.S. and E.U. to evaluate dotinurad’s safety & efficacy in people with gout.
+Data from these clinical trials and the extensive safety and efficacy experience from Asia will form the basis of our NDA and MAA regulatory submissions for the approval to treat hyperuricemia associated with gout.

 The RUBY Study